 But they wrapped those up, returning home and to their formal concert series during our final week in town.
 The program was Beethoven’s Violin Concerto and selections from Prokofiev’s Romeo & Juliet Ballet, headlined by a guest conductor and soloist, both from Europe.

-In Part 2 coming tomorrow, I discuss the many things I learned about the Philharmonic from time in town spent with my counterpart, Oscar, and from my interview with their new Music Director: Ludwig Carrasco.
+In Part 2 coming tomorrow, I discuss the many things I learned about the Philharmonic from time in town spent with Oscar, and from my interview with their new Music Director: Ludwig Carrasco.